 Upon carrying out public procurement, the state can also promote the marketing of innovative products, support the environment through purchasing environmentally friendly products and also support the achievement of the state’s social objectives as necessary.

 - Estonia is an exellent example in the European Union with its central Public Procurement Register that enables carrying out public procurements and participating in them electronically.
-The share of electronic procedures of all procurement procedures is 93%.
-Full transitioning to e-public procurement will take place in October 2018.
+The share of electronic procedures of all procurement procedures is 96%.
+Full transitioning to e-public procurement took place in October 22, 2018.
 See also "E-procurement is continuing its triumph".

 - The Ministry provides advice and carries out trainings in order to raise the awareness and improve the skills of contracting authorities and entities upon carrying out public procurement.
-On average 3,000 queries are responded and regular trainings on Public Procurement Act and Public Procurement Register are carried out.
+In 2018, 2704 queries were responded and regular trainings on Public Procurement Act and Public Procurement Register are carried out.

 - Simple procedures were carried out the most, but open procedures constitute the greatest monetary volume.